MicrosoftEdge/WebView2Feedback/FindOnPage.md

 #### Description

-To initiate a Find operation in a WebView2 control, use the `StartFindAsync` method.
+To initiate a Find operation in a WebView2 control, use the `StartAsync` method.
 This method allows setting the Find term and Find parameters via the `ICoreWebView2FindOptions` interface.
 Only one Find session can be active per WebView2 environment.
 Starting another with the same option will adjust